cszach/linux-cli-guide/book/chapter02.md

 ### Hard link
 ###### Tags: `#new-concept`, `#new-command`, `#extend`

 A hard link is a file that has the same inode number as another file.
-Files that have the same inode number have the same content.
-When the content of one of those files is changed, the contents of other files are changed, too.
+<a name="inode-def">Files that have the same inode number have the same content.
+</a>When the content of one of those files is changed, the contents of other
+files are changed, too.
 Deleting a file doesn't affect the other files.

 To create a hard link, use `ln` without the `-s` option: